Is 2020 an All-Time-Bad NBA Draft Class?

 But at least Wiseman has company from his fellow draft classmates so far down the RAPM rankings.
 One of the only players below Wiseman is Killian Hayes, the seventh pick in 2020, who ranks 763rd.
 Patrick Williams, the no. 4 pick, isn’t much better in 721st place.

 Every draft has its busts.
 Even the best-remembered, most decorated drafts of all time have players who don’t fit alongside the Hall of Famers, like Sam Bowie in 1984 or Darko Milicic in 2003.
-But the 2020 draft stands out because of just how many highly-touted prospects faltered upon reaching the NBA.
+But the 2020 draft stands out because of just how many highly touted prospects faltered upon reaching the NBA.

 Compared to the expected value of each draft slot through three seasons—read more about this calculation here—almost every player picked in the top 10 in 2020 has fallen short thus far.